 - Increased body temperature, sweating, chills, fainting, or dehydration

 Short-Term Emotional Effects

-Because ecstasy affects the cells in the brain that produce serotonin, this drug has an effect upon one's emotions.
+Because ecstasy affects the cells in the brain that produce serotonin, this drug also greatly impacts your emotions including:

 Short-Term Psychological Effects